12 Things to do in Valencia

 Take in Valencia’s views from the Miguelete tower of the Cathedral

 The most emblematic tower in Valencia is a required visit.
 You can climb the 207 steps of the spiral staircase and reach the top of the bell tower, where you’ll have an impressive 360º view of the city.
 You won’t regret it!

-See the best teams of the Spanish league
+Cheer on the best teams in the Spanish Football League

-First division football makes the Mestalla and Ciudad de Valencia stadiums tremble.
-From mid-August until the start of June, you can attend Valencia CF and Levante UD matches and cheer on some of the world’s best players.
+Experience the thrill of football (or soccer) in the stadiums of Mestalla and Ciudad de Valencia.
+From mid-August to early June, you can see the games of Valencia CF and Levante UD and cheer on some of the world's best players.
 Oe, oe, oe, oeeeeee!

 Discover our culture with the Silk Road